isabelcosta/minima/index.md

 ---

-### Olá 👋🏾
+## Olá 👋🏾

-I'm Isabel, a software developer from Portugal.
+I'm Isabel, a Software Developer from Portugal.
 I work at [Grupo Impresa](http://impresa.pt).

-I'm one of the maintainers of Mentorship System project, within Systers Open Source community.
+I'm one of the maintainers of [Mentorship System project](https://summerofcode.withgoogle.com/projects/#5331289322815488), a project I proposed during Google Summer of Code 2018 with Systers Open Source community.
+I maintain both backend and android repositories.

-I blog sometimes on [Medium](https://medium.com/@isabelcmdcosta).
+Sometimes, I blog on [Medium](https://medium.com/@isabelcmdcosta).
 Last summer I participated on the Google Summer of Code program, where I documented everything about my journey on [Isabel Costa GSoC medium publication](https://medium.com/isabel-costa-gsoc).

-Sometimes
+You can find my open source work on [GitHub](https://github.com/isabelcosta) and my professional experience on [LinkedIn](https://www.linkedin.com/in/isabelcmdcosta).

 <img src="/assets/images/me-out-in-the-cold.jpg" alt="Isabel in Germany all covered from cold" class="center-home-image"/>